How to use the Payment API v2

 Although this Stripe payment page is close to the production version, many payment processors show different pages for testing.
 We strongly recommend performing a ‘penny test’ with a real, small payment amount in your production environment to account for these differences in the test setup.

-endpoint.
+You can pay existing installments by performing a POST to the /PaymentIntent endpoint.
 The request must have a body and an authorization header.
-Make sure the Installment you are trying to pay has an open amount.
+In addition, the installment you are paying must have an open amount not equal to zero.

 Request